acolytec3/signpost/README.md

 ## Description

-SignPost is a simple interface for autographing any picture or photo and then minting it as an ERC-721 on Ethereum using the Charged Particles Proton NFT contract.
+SignPost is a simple interface for autographing any picture or photo and then minting it as an ERC-721 compliant NFT on Ethereum.
 App can be accessed at [https://signpost.vercel.app](https://signpost.vercel.app).

-This app is currently deployed on the Kovan testnet and KovanETH can be acquired from the [testnet Gitter faucet](https://gitter.im/kovan-testnet/faucet).
+This app currently supports two testnets:
+- the Charged Particles NFT contract on the Kovan testnet - [Etherscan link](https://kovan.etherscan.io/contract/0xD4F7389297d9cea850777EA6ccBD7Db5817a12b2)
+- the Signpost V3 contract on the Rinkeby testnet - [Etherscan link](https://rinkeby.etherscan.io/contract/0x8D5A137F4973DB38317497F95540fa331D062638)

 Using the app on mobile
 ![Using the app on Metamask Mobile](./output.gif)

 Seeing the autographed NFT on the Charged Particles marketplace
 ![My button on Charged Particles](./multisig.png)
-## Notes on usage

-Due to testnet limitations, SignPost is currently accessible from your desktop browser via Metamask or else from the Metamask Mobile app on any mobile device.
-Once mainnet capability is turned on, additional desktop and mobile wallets will be supported.
-Also, because no major NFT marketplaces have testnet connectivity to Kovan, the minted NFTs are only currently available on the Charged Particles marketplace, [Kovan testnet edition](https://staging.charged.fi/).
+## Current Limitations due to Testnet deployment

+- Only available on Kovan/Rinkeby
+- Only supports following wallets
+    - Desktop -Metamask and Torus
+    - Mobile - Metamask Mobile, Opera Touch
+- NFTs are only visible on OpenSea on Rinkeby
+- NFT metadata is currently stored on IPFS so not guaranteed to be preserved if additional pinning functionality is not built